hknaydin/mspgcc-4.7.2-compiled/README.md

 Linking: The compiler also links necessary libraries and components from Contiki OS to create the final executable file.

-Cross-Compilation: This compilation process typically happens on a desktop computer (with a different architecture than the MSP430), so it's termed "cross-compilation."
+Cross-Compilation: <p style="text-align: justify;"> This compilation process typically happens on a desktop computer (with a different architecture than the MSP430), so it's termed "cross-compilation." </p>
 Specific Advantages:

 Optimization: mspgcc-4.7.2-compiler includes optimizations specifically for the MSP430 architecture, enhancing code efficiency and performance.